 I represent clients in all drunk driving offenses, including:

-- A Deferred Adjudication is not available for individuals charged with DWI.
+- A Deferred Adjudication is now available for some individuals charged with DWI in very limited cases.

 - A Petition for Non-Disclosure is available in very limited number of cases.